Full and Partial Scholarships

 Mehrbod Khanizadeh was awarded a contribution towards his PhD at the School of Oriental and African Studies (SOAS), University of London.
-His thesis, The Avesta and Pahlavi Versions of the Hōm Yašt, is supervised by Professor Almut Hintze, the Zartoshty Brothers Professor of Zoroastrianism.
+His thesis, The Pahlavi Version of Yasna 9.1-15 was supervised by Professor Almut Hintze, the Zartoshty Brothers Professor of Zoroastrianism.

 Pedram Khosronejad completed his PhD in 2007.
 He was awarded a scholarship for the final year of this doctorate at École des Hautes Études en Sciences Sociales (EHESS) to complete his thesis, Les Lions en Pierre Sculptés chez les Bakhtiâri: Description et Significations de Sculptures Zoomorphes dans une Société Tribale du Sud-ouest de l’Iran (Stone Lion Sculptures among the Bakhtiari: Descriptions and Meanings of Zoomorphoric Sculptures in a Tribal Society of South-western Iran), supervised by Professor Thierry Zarcone, Research Director of CNRS.